 - Establishing the criteria for endorsemnt of taught and Recognition programmes

 - The ETS committee of NYA.
 ESB is recognised by NYA as an equal endorsement/ validation partner; ESB has a seat on the ETS and together ESB and the ETS undertake joint validations of youth and community programmes

-- Having a seat on the TAG secretariat and undertakes joint work with TAG.
+- Having a seat on the PALYCW strategic development group and is involved with PALYCW projects

 - Commissioning research into relevant aspects of community development practice and learning